validatedpatterns/docs/medical-diagnosis/troubleshooting.md

 ### Understanding the Makefile
 The Makefile is the entrypoint for the pattern.
 We use the Makefile to bootstrap the pattern to the cluster.
-After the inital bootstrapping of the pattern, the Makefile isn't required as much anymore.
+After the initial bootstrapping of the pattern, the Makefile isn't required as much anymore.
 Sometimes it is necessary to run a `make upgrade` which allows us to refresh the bootstrap resources without having to tear down the cluster.

 #### make install / make deploy
 Executing `make install` within the pattern application will trigger a `make deploy` from `<pattern_directory>/common`.
 This initializes the **common** components of the pattern framework and will install a helm chart in the `default` namespace.
 At this point cluster services such as **Red Hat Advanced Cluster Management** and **OpenShift Gitops** are deployed.